Equivalent spectral theory for fundamental graph cut problems: Higher order spectral theory for dual Cheeger problems

-We would like to point out that such definition is more natural as the classical nodal domain theorems in PDE ask for estimating the number of connected components of the nonzeros of an eigenfunction.
-It is clear that in the PDE setting, connected components of the nonzeros of a function $f$ are equivalent to that of $\{f>0\}$ and $\{f<0\}$, but this is not true in the graph setting.

-To see the difference between these two, let us consider a connected bipartite graph.
-In this case, $\mu^+_1=0$, according to the usual definition for positive and negative nodal domains, any eigenvector has $n$ nodal domains, while to that for Definition \ref{def:nd}, it has only $1$.
-The reason, we prefer to use the new definition for signless Laplacian rather than the old, can be seen from the following Courant nodal domain theorem for $\Delta^+_1 $.
+To see the difference between {the nodal domains and the support domains}, let us consider a connected bipartite graph.
+In this case, {$\mu_1(\Delta_1^+)=0$}, according to the usual definition for positive and negative nodal domains, any eigenvector {corresponding to $\mu_1(\Delta_1^+)$} has $n$ nodal domains, while it has only $1$ {support domain}.
+The reason, we prefer to use the {support domain} for signless 1-Laplacian rather than the {nodal domain}, can be seen from the following Courant-type nodal domain theorem for $\Delta^+_1 $.